 In rare circumstance, tenure may be awarded upon initial appointment.
-The guiding principle in such circumstances will be to follow College procedures in an expedited process that does not inordinately delay hiring decisions.
-Review of tenure eligibility is required by the CMS Tenure and Promotion Committee and CMS Dean, with a recommendation forwarded to the Provost.
-Prior to making an offer that includes tenure without a probationary period, approval must be obtained from the Office of the Provost.
-In support of CMS recommendations for tenure upon initial appointment, the Provost must receive the following information:
+The guiding principle in such circumstances will be to follow the CMS Tenure and Promotion procedures in an expedited process that does not inordinately delay hiring decisions.
+Review of tenure eligibility is required by the CMS Tenure and Promotion Committee and CMS Dean, with a recommendation forwarded to the USF Provost.
+Prior to making an offer that includes tenure without a probationary period, approval must be obtained from the USF Office of the Provost.
+In support of CMS recommendations for tenure upon initial appointment, the USF Provost must receive the following information:

-- Written review statements from the CMS Tenure and Promotion Committee and the CMS Dean - Candidate's vita - Official proposed starting date for the position, and a draft of the letter which includes explicit description of the tenure offer pending Board of Trustees approval - Compelling description of the unique achievements of the candidate that support the basis for tenure
+- Written review statements from the CMS Tenure and Promotion Committee and the CMS Dean; - Candidate's vita: - Official proposed starting date for the position, and a draft of the letter which includes explicit description of the tenure offer pending Board of Trustees approval; and - Compelling description of the unique achievements of the candidate that support the basis for tenure.